emalinegayhart/emalinegayhart/README.md

 - 👋 Hi, I’m @EmalineG
-- 🌱 I’m currently learning ...
-Java!
 - 💞️ Looking to collaborate on JS/TS or React/Next.js projects
 - 📫 How to reach me ... em@rainbowkiwi.com